 Each costing is prepared on a case-by-case basis.
 Our dental experts will assess you and create a bespoke treatment plan that works best for you.
 Ultimately you aren’t just paying for an implant; you are paying for 18 months of treatment and many years of a healthy smile.

-If you have already been given a dental implant estimate from your dentist, here are some ballpark averages to compare it to.
+If you have already found a dentist that offers consultation and you got a dental implant estimate, here are some ballpark averages to compare it to.

 According to smile.com.au’s National Dental Fee Survey from 2017, the placement of a single and straightforward dental implant cost between $3,000 and $6,000 per tooth.
 Adding a bone graft to the procedure increased the cost of a single implant to $11,500.